clipmove/DOSBlood/Readme.md

-# Blood-RE
+# DOSBlood
-Blood (1997) source code reconstruction by nukeykt.
+DOSBlood is a fork of the [Blood (1997) source code reconstruction by nukeykt](https://github.com/nukeykt/Blood-RE).

+It adds faster mouse input response, fixes save difficulty bug and other memory issues - nothing extra.

 Watcom 10.6 and TASM 3.2 are required to build.